-Miley Cyrus Throws A Little Shade At Adam Levine & Blake Shelton After Leaving ‘The Voice’
+Miley Cyrus Throws A Little Shade At Adam Levine And Blake Shelton After Leaving ‘The Voice’

 “I can’t imagine us ever having a problem,” Shelton then continued of his relationship with Cyrus.
 “We completely understand each other, and just because she lives her life one way and I live my life one way doesn’t mean we’re not friends.”

-As for Miley, she confirmed last year that she would be leaving The Voice after coaching on seasons 11 and 13.
+As for Miley, she confirmed last year that she would be leaving The Voice after coaching on Seasons 11 and 13.

 She made the announcement during an interview with Howard Stern on his radio show back in October, where she said that she’s “done” with the NBC series for now, but could potentially return in the future.